DarriEy/DELTA/README.md

 ## License

-This project is licensed under the [Your Choice of License] - see the LICENSE file for details.
+This project is licensed under the MIT 3.0 licence.

 ## Acknowledgements